aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 * For existing users that are not logged into the Aiven Console

   #.
 Click on the **Login** button.
   #.
-On he login page of the Aiven Console, log in as usual.
+On the login page of the Aiven Console, log in as usual.
 You are redirected to your SAML provider's authentication page.
   #.
 Once logged in to the provider, you are redirected back to the Aiven Console.
 The authentication method is linked to your profile.

 * For new users without an Aiven user account